Channel 4 News

 Channel 4 News is a British television news programme broadcast on Channel 4 and produced by ITN.
 It has been broadcasting since Channel 4 launched on 2 November 1982.
+For almost forty years, the programme had only two lead presenters: Peter Sissons (1982—1989), and Jon Snow (1989—2021).

 Current productions

 Channel 4 News

 Channel 4 News is the name of Channel 4's main evening news programme.

 The editor is Esme Wren, appointed in 2022.

-The programme is presented by Krishnan Guru-Murthy, Cathy Newman, Matt Frei, Jackie Long and Fatima Manji and is on the air Monday to Thursday from 19:00 to 19:55, Friday from 19:00 to 19:30, and at variable times at weekends.
+The programme is presented by Krishnan Guru-Murthy, Matt Frei, Jackie Long and Ciaran Jenkins and is on the air Monday to Friday from 19:00 to 19:55, (Weather from around 19:55), and at variable times at weekends and bank holidays.
 Alex Thomson is the chief correspondent.

 Channel 4 News has been on air since the channel launched in 1982.
 The channel wanted its news to be very different from what was on offer elsewhere on UK television.
-As Channel 4's commissioner for news, Liz Forgan, put it, she wanted: "no sport, no royal stories, no plane crashes and lashing of foreign news."
+As Channel 4's commissioner for news, Liz Forgan, put it, she wanted: "no sport, no royal stories, no plane crashes and lashings of foreign news."

 This was a problem for ITN, which had won the contract to produce the programme, and which specialised in exactly the kind of fast-moving tabloid-style bulletins Forgan did not want.
 A new team was put together to produce the show.
 At Channel 4's insistence, the editor, Derrik Mercer, was brought in from outside ITN, as were many of the staff.
 Mercer was a distinguished newspaperman but he had never worked in broadcasting.
 When the new show went on air there were many problems.
 The lead presenter, Peter Sissons, later described it as "an unmitigated disaster."